KatVolkova/study-cards-frontend/README.md

   - Provides a prominent link to guide users back to the Home Page:
     -  **Back to Home** button with a FontAwesome home icon.

-- **Consistent Styling**:
-  - Styled to match the overall look and feel of the application.
-  - Centralized text and visually balanced layout.

-- **Responsive Design**:
-  - Page remains centered and readable on mobile devices, tablets, and large screens.

-- **Accessibility**:
-  - Clear hierarchy with heading tags (`<h1>`, `<h2>`, `<p>`) to help screen readers understand the page structure.
-  - Link styled for easy navigation by keyboard or assistive technology users.

-### Visual Elements:
--  Large and recognizable "404" error number.
--  Friendly suggestion for recovery (Back to Home).
--  Visually clean and non-intimidating error page.

 ## Future Implementations

-Here are some planned enhancements to further improve the StudyCards platform:
+Here are some planned enhancements to further improve the StudyCards app:

-1. **Spaced Repetition Algorithm**
+1. **Spaced Repetition**
-   Implement an intelligent review system that schedules flashcard reviews based on the user's performance and memory retention, following scientifically proven spaced repetition techniques.
+   Implement an intelligent review system that schedules flashcard reviews based on the user's performance and memory retention.

-2. **Deck Organization**
+2. **Deck Organisation**
-   Allow users to group flashcards into customizable **Decks** based on topics, courses, or personal study plans for better organization and easier navigation.
+   Allow users to group flashcards into customizable decks.

 3. **Flashcard Tags and Search**
    Introduce tagging functionality and an advanced search bar so users can quickly find specific flashcards based on keywords, topics, or difficulty levels.

 4. **Progress Tracking Dashboard**
-   Expand the Dashboard with visual analytics (e.g., charts and graphs) to display user progress, improvement trends, mastery rates per deck, and areas needing more practice.
+   Expand the Dashboard with visual analytics (e.g., charts) to display user progress, improvement trends, mastery rates per deck, and areas needing more practice.

-5. **Dark Mode and Theme Customization**
-   Provide users with a **Dark Mode** option and multiple color themes to enhance usability, accessibility, and personal comfort during long study sessions.

 ---

-These features are intended to make StudyCards more intelligent, organized, user-friendly, and visually appealing for all learners!

 ## Design